ezsystems/commerce-documentation/docs/api/field_type_reference/varianttype.md

 # VariantType

-The VariantType Fieldtype offers a user interface for editing variants.
-It stores the information about the variants in a json format.
+The VariantType Field Type offers a user interface for editing variants.

-The FieldType offers a selection of preconfigured varianttypes.
+The FieldType offers a selection of preconfigured variant types.

 ![](../img/additional_ez_fieldtypes_12.png)

-A variant type can be a 1level or 2level variant.
-The variant types offered can be setup in a yml file:
+A variant type can be a one level or two level variant.
+The variant types can be setup in a YAML file:

 ``` yaml
 siso_core.default.variant_types: